AntonioSimeao/neuroshow-platform/readme.md

 - Designed and implemented the cloud notification system based on Redis and RabbitMQ to handle scheduled flashcard reviews.
 - Integrated Firebase Authentication, Firestore Database, and Firebase Cloud Messaging (FCM) for user management and push notifications.
 - Created difficulty-based spaced repetition algorithms to enhance learning efficiency.

+## Deployment and Infrastructure

+- The web application and backend services are deployed on a **Linux VPS**.
+- **Nginx** is used as a reverse proxy and for SSL termination.
+- **PM2** is used to manage Node.js backend processes with auto-restart and log monitoring.
+- Database and cloud messaging services are handled by **Firebase**.

 ## Notification System Architecture